+The most common way of creating user-generated content is through social media posting.
 The company should keep track of how and by whom the company is mentioned.
-In platforms like Twitter or Instagram, many brands tend to repost positive reviews of their product/service.
+On platforms like Twitter or Instagram, many brands tend to repost positive reviews of their products/services.

 People’s private profiles are getting exposure, meanwhile, the company itself gains trust.

 Moreover, such companies do not need to think too much about the content, as users are providing them with it.
 User-generated content can have a great impact on social media for business.